 Gout is a type of arthritis that is caused by having too much uric acid in the joints.
 Uric acid is formed from the breakdown of purine, such as those found in purine rich foods.

 People who suffer from gout do not go through the body’s normal cycle of dissolving uric acid.
 Instead it remains in the body forming hard uric acid crystals that cause joint irritation and destruction.
-This results in pain and swelling, where tophi (swellings or sacks of uric acid crystals) may also be evident.
+This results in pain and swelling of the joint.